• Skip to main content

 • In a large bowl, combine the shredded coconut, condensed milk and vanilla extract.
 Mix well.

-14 ounce Sweetened Shredded Coconut, 7 ounce Dairy Free Sweetened Condensed Milk, 1 teaspoon Vanilla
+14 ounce Sweetened Shredded Coconut, 7 ounce can Sweetened Condensed Coconut Milk, 1 teaspoon Vanilla

 • Add the egg whites and salt to the bowl of a stand mixer fitted with the whisk attachment.
 Whisk the egg whites, starting at medium low speed and slowly increasing to medium high, until they reach soft peaks.